-There are more than 10 million people worldwide living with Parkinson's Disease, and while each person experiences a unique set of challenges, they all face difficulty when it comes to moving in bed.
+There are 15 million people worldwide living with Parkinson's Disease, and while each person experiences a unique set of challenges, they all face difficulty when it comes to moving in bed.
 As an advocate for those living with PD, you can help maximize their independence by helping them learn how to move safely and comfortably in bed.
 Here are some tips:

 1. Encourage slow